YosysHQ/yosys/docs/source/getting_started/example_synth.rst

 special passes for each.
 Detection of these patterns can also be affected by optimizations and other transformations done previously.

-.. todo:: talk more about DSPs (and their associated commands)
+..
+TODO:: talk more about DSPs (and their associated commands)

 Some of the commands we might use here are: